Nirase/Spelmotordriven-produktutveckling-HT21/docs/GameDesignDocument.md

 ### 5.8 Levels <a name="levels"></a>
 The designs for each level should be laid out here.
 The more detailed the better.

+The game does not feature levels in the traditional sense since the game has a non-linear open world progression.
+Instead there are a set amount of locations in the world the player needs to find where they can interact with their surroundings.
+We consider these locations and interactions Kanvas' levels.

+#### 5.8.1 Level 0 - The dead tree <a name="level-0"></a>
+This is the area the player starts the game from and is placed at the center of the map.
+At the start of the game, when the player has no colors unlocked, this area is barren and the only thing the player can outline is the stem and branches of a tree.
+This tree and area is a central location to the game as it will change throughout the playthrough and be the final location the player needs to return to once all colors have been unlocked.
+This serves as a tutorial, introducing the companion fish and teaching the player how to skate and sync to the music.

+*[Images/sketches of the location to be added.]*

+#### 5.8.2 Level L - The lighthouse <a name="level-l"></a>
+The lighthouse is located at the eye of a storm.
+The player has to navigate through the storm to reach this place.
+The storm is hard to navigate through and constantly pushes the player away from the center disorienting them.
+The lighthouse is filled with water, inhabited by countless of eels.
+Every now and then they send out shocks of electricity, temporarily lighting the lighthouse.
+The player can use this beam of light whenever it appears to realign themselves and push through towards the center.
+At the center it is calm and quiet.
+Some interaction is to be performed here.

+*[Images/sketches of the location to be added.]*

+#### 5.8.3 Level P - The power plant <a name="level-p"></a>
+The plant is a submerged frozen power plant with large silos and chimneys extruding the ice.
+Different types of animals use this place as their playground creating music with the different parts of the plant.
+For instance frogs croaking into the large silos to create reverbs and echoes.
+The play is expected to accompany their music with their own to complete some interaction.

+*[Images/sketches of the location to be added.]*

+#### 5.8.4 Level B - The buried city <a name="level-b"></a>
+The buried city is an area of the game where a large city is buried under ice.
+The player can skate freely around above it and see aquatic life that has inhabited the buildings and streets.
+In this city different types of fish are lost and the player needs to lead them back to their shoal.
+The player thus explores the city and helps the animals they find.

+*[Images/sketches of the location to be added.]*

+#### 5.8.5 Level *[Letter]* - The *[name]* <a name="level-letter"></a>
+[Location still to be determined]

+#### 5.8.6 Level 5 - The new tree <a name="level-5"></a>
+The new tree is the same location as the dead tree (level 0).
+The difference is that the player, at this stage, has unlocked all the colors and the scene has thus changed.
+The area is now sprawling with life and color.
+This is the place where the finale of the game will take place.
+Whilst the ending isn't finished one thought is a confrontation with the orca.

+*[Images/sketches of the location to be added.]*

 ### 5.9 Flowchart <a name="flowchart"></a>
 Create a flowchart showing all the areas and screens that will need to be created.